NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 Moreover, you can identify friction points that help you make informed improvements in product design and onboarding experiences.
 This boosts engagement and reduces churn.

-Additionally, it helps you learn about your customers on a deeper level.
-You are able to find out how they actually feel about your product.
-By doing so, you can come up with better tactics for increasing value and ensuring their loyalty.
+Not to mention that it helps you understand your customers on a deeper level.
+You get to know how they actually feel about your product.
+Once you do that, you can come up with better tactics to drive more value and secure their loyalty.

 How does the Net Promoter Score (NPS) work?

-NPS surveys simply ask users to score how likely they are to recommend your product to friends on a scale of 1-10.
+NPS surveys simply ask users to score how likely they are to recommend your product to friends/colleagues, on a scale of 1-10.
+This is what an NPS survey normally looks like:

 Based on the responses, the users are divided into 3 groups: